thomasburgess/thomasburgess.github.io/_posts/2021-06-20-repdigits.md

 Several series repunit-related sequences mention these numbers: [A190301](https://oeis.org/A190301),  [A215258](https://oeis.org/A190301), [A215258](https://oeis.org/A190301).
 I couldn't find this sequence in the OEIS, so I registered and made it my first submission.
 Currently it is in peer-review, I'll update this post once I know more.

 The sequence of denominators 1, 3, 9, 27, 81, ..., suggests the conjecture: $Q$ is integer when $n$ is of the form $n=3^n$.
 One OEIS editor proved this elegantly for me: $$R_{3n} / R_n = 10^{2n} + 10^n + 1$$, which is divisible by 3.
 Therefore $R_{3^m}$ is divisible by $3^m$ by induction on $m$.
 However, there are additional solutions: 111, 333, 999, ....
 There is no known simple rule for the denominator.
 The full sequence of denominators is [A014950](https://oeis.org/A014950) in OEIS.
-Using the OEIS sequences, all integer fractions can be written:
+Using the OEIS sequences, all the integer fractions are:
 \\[
   Q(n) = \frac{A002275(A014950(n))}{A014950(n)}\,.
 \\]

 ## Takeaway

-Twitter is done right, can be a source of inspiration and knowledge.
+Twitter, if done right, can be a source of inspiration and knowledge.
 Also, recreational maths is fun.

 ---